 Requesting a reference before you need it

-However, if you are mid-job-search and references are requested of you, don’t panic!
-There is an effective professional way to request a reference.
-Stay thoughtful when you make your request, and remember that the writer of your reference is doing you a favour.
+The protocol to request online recommendations is very similar to requesting written references.
+Stay thoughtful when you make your request and remember that the writer of your reference is doing you a favour.

 Protocol for requesting a reference

-- Help them tailor their response – For example, if you are applying for a customer service role but you have spent the past five years in an accounting role, make sure to have your reference speak to your customer service skills and not just your accounting skills.
-Ask that they mention any abilities you may have that they feel are relevant to the new position.
+If you’re applying for a customer service position, but have spent five years in an accounting role, ensure your reference speaks to your customer service skills and not just your accounting skills.
+The idea is to always highlight the skills and abilities you have that are relevant to your new position.

-- Remember the small detail of saying thanks – Your reference has taken time out of the day to write a reference that praises your abilities and qualifications.
-Send them a hand written note, or take them a coffee.
-It will go a long way to convey your gratitude and will leave a great impression with them.
+Your reference has taken time out of the day to write a reference that praises your abilities and qualifications.
+Send them a handwritten note or take them a coffee.
+It will go a long way to convey your gratitude and will leave a remarkable impression with them.